zayez/galigens/README.md

 # Galigens - Mars surface explorer

-A webapp to explore the Martian surface using real-life photos from Mars captured by NASA's rovers operating on the red planet.
+A webapp to explore the Martian surface using real-life photos from Mars; captured by NASA's rovers operating on the red planet.

 Available rovers: